Boethius: Downfall and death

-The method of Boethius' execution varies in the sources.
+The method of Boethius's execution varies in the sources.
 He may have been beheaded, clubbed to death, or hanged.
 It is likely that he was tortured with a rope that was constricted around his head, bludgeoned until his eyes bulged out; then his skull was cracked.
 Following an agonizing death, his remains were entombed in the church of San Pietro in Ciel d'Oro in Pavia, also the resting place of Augustine of Hippo.
 His wealth was confiscated and his wife, Rusticiana, reduced to poverty.

 Past historians have had a hard time accepting a sincere Christian who was also a serious Hellenist.
-These worries have largely stemmed from the lack of any mention of Jesus in Boethius' Consolation, nor of any other Christian figure.
+These worries have largely stemmed from the lack of any mention of Jesus in Boethius's Consolation, nor of any other Christian figure.
 Arnaldo Momigliano argues that "Boethius turned to paganism.
 His Christianity collapsed—it collapsed so thoroughly that perhaps he did not even notice its disappearance."
 Many scholars have taken a different view, with Arthur Herman writing that Boethius was "unshakably Orthodox Catholic" and Thomas Hodgkin having asserted that uncovered manuscripts "prove beyond a doubt that Boethius was a Christian".
 The community that he was a part of valued equally both classical and Christian culture.